 The many ways and reasons to move a hive are as varied as the beekeepers who move them.
-For large-scale commercial beekeepers, moving hives is essential to pollination and production, but the way you move hives as a small-scale hobbyist will differ in scale and technique.
+For large-scale commercial beekeepers, moving hives is essential to pollination and production, but the way you move hives as a small-scale hobbyist differs in scale and technique.

-As part of your beekeeper preparation, you’ll also need to have handy any equipment that will be critical to the move.
-This includes your smoker, bee suit, veil, a strap to tie down the hive, any screens to enclose the entrance or hive top, and a dolly, hand tractor or hive moving equipment.
+As part of your beekeeper preparation, also have with you any equipment that’s critical to the move.
+This includes your smoker, bee suit, veil, a strap to tie down the hive, any screens to enclose the entrance or hive top, and a dolly, hand tractor or hive-moving equipment.
 Some beekeeping catalogs sell hive movers for one or two people.
-While an added cost, these can be beneficial to the small-scale beekeeper who routinely moves hives from location to location.
+While this is an added cost, these can be beneficial to the small-scale beekeeper who routinely moves hives from one location to another.

-- If using a dolly or mover, be sure to tilt the hive backwards.
+- If using a dolly or mover, tilt the hive backward.
 Side-to-side movement could cause frames to move and stack on one another, crushing bees and potentially the queen.

 - Move the bees at daybreak.
 Commercial beekeepers move their hives at night, but bees can be defensive and aggressive at night.
-Secure your bees the night before the move, but arrange for the move to take place right at dawn, when the bees are calmer and you have enough light to work with.
+Secure your bees the night before the move, but arrange for the move to take place right at dawn, when the bees are calmer and you have adequate light.

 - Enlist the help of a friend.
-Even if you have small hives or a strong back, it never hurts to have an extra set of eyes, ears and hands to help with the nice.
+Even if you have small hives or a strong back, it’s good to have an extra set of eyes, ears and hands to help with the nice.
 At the very least, you’ll have company in the car for the drive.

 Planning ahead goes a long way toward an effective hiveÂ move, but it’s really quite simple.
 As far as livestock go, bees are easy-going and compact in their housing, and they adapt well to new locations.
 Plan to move them in comfort and without delay so the transition will be easy and uneventfulâ€”very good things when it comes to honeybees.